Azure/AzureMonitorStarterPacks/README.md

 Monitoring Starter Packs (MonStar Packs)

-## Update!!!
+## Updates !!!
+<span style="color: yellow">There was a breaking change in the way workbooks work and what endpoints are allowed.
+At this moment, the workbook has limited functionality and I will be working on a fix during August/September.<span>

 <span style="color: yellow">This version of the Monitoring packs is being deprecated soon.
-Please stay tuned during July 2025 for a new version.<span>
+Please stay tuned during August 2025 for a new version.<span>

 ## Objectives